developersCradle/code-challange-rest-api/README.md

 > 1. Have Docker.
 Tested with [Docker Desktop 4.25.2](https://www.docker.com/)

 1. Pull repository
-2. Go to the project folder and execute with docker `docker-compose up --build`
+2. Go to the project folder
+3. Execute `./mvnw package` to build `.jar` file
+4. Execute with Docker `docker-compose up --build`
-3. Go to documentation and start using `http://localhost:8080/swagger-ui/index.html`
+5. Go to documentation and start using `http://localhost:8080/swagger-ui/index.html`

 - **Only starting inside IDE**.
 Starting in Eclipse IDE for debugging purposes.
 We can start db separately and then start debug version from Eclipse IDE.
 Starting db from docker independently `docker run -d -p 3307:3306 --name mysqldb -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=user_rest_demo mysql`

+- For the future, if there is time, there should be a way to build all in one command and set this process up.

 # How to run (Optional, old way)